fb pixel

 Benefits of Government Student Aid

-• No payments required while you are a full-time student
+• No payments required while students are studying full-time.

 • Interest-free repayment for Canada and Manitoba student loans

-• Repayment assistance available if you are experiencing financial hardships
+• Repayment assistance available for those experiencing financial hardships

 How Much Funding Can I Get?